-Rahim et al. (2021), employing fixed effect regression approach on twenty-five banks in the Asian region, evaluate the effect of financial leverage on banks' performance.
+Rahim A., et al. (2021), employing fixed effect regression approach on twenty-five banks in the Asian region, evaluate the effect of financial leverage on banks' performance.
+Their study, which aligns with the signalling theory, confirms the existence of positive and significant correlation between the bank leverage and their growth.

-Bank Leverage Dynamics And Financial Fragility Of Nigerian Banking Sector: Evidence From Panel Vector Autoregressive Approach
+Bank Leverage Dynamics and Financial Fragility of Nigerian Banking Sector: Evidence from Panel Vector Autoregressive Approach